 14. Entrants are not entitled to claim screening or rental fees for the screenings of their films in competition.

-15. Eligible formats for screening copies of selected films to be screened during the festival is MP4 or .MOV file, h264 or ProRes 422 codec.
-It's important that the bitrate does not exceed 150 Mbit/s.
+15. Eligible formats for screening copies of selected films to be screened during the festival is MP4 or .MOV file, h264 or h265 codec.

 16. Screening copies with language/commentary other than English should have English subtitles.
 The subtitles must be embedded in the screening file.
 Separate .srt files are not permitted.

-17. Screening copies of selected films must arrive at the festival oﬃce in Uppsala no later than October 9.
+17. Screening copies of selected films must be delivered to the festival no later than October 9.

 18. The festival is recognised by The Academy of Motion Picture Arts & Sciences, BAFTA and The European Film Academy.
-The awards are the following.
-All awards are subject to change without prior notice.
+The awards are the following:

 - The Uppsala Grand Prix (Uppsala Film Jackdaw and 50 000 SEK) The award goes to the director of the best film in the International Competition.
 The festival is recognised by the Academy of Motion Picture Arts & Sciences and the winner of the Uppsala Grand Prix may qualify for the short films' Oscar®.